williamclay8/NFTPreviewCard/README.md

 ### What I learned

--Github
+- Github

--Deploying a project through Vercel
+- Deploying a project through Vercel